vicky1in/vicky1in/README.md

 [![Header](https://github.com/vicky1in/vicky1in/blob/main/assets/VickyLin.gif "Header")](https://www.linkedin.com/in/vickylinau/)

 Hi, my name is Vicky.
 I'm a graduating software engineer from Sydney, educated at the University of Sydney.
-I love all things related to human-computer interaction.
-Here you will find my projects.
-My hobbies include puzzles, learning new languages and making things.
+I love exploring the potential technology has to improve our lives.

 -----
 ### ⭐ My Values